Groupama

 Groupama, an abbreviation for Groupe des Assurances Mutuelles Agricoles, is a French insurance group headquartered in Paris with operations in 10 countries.

-It is listed in the 2007 ICA Global 300 list of mutuals and cooperatives, ranked 6th by 2005 turnover, making it the 2nd largest mutual insurer in the world.
+In 2005, it ranked as the 2nd largest mutual insurer in the world.

 History

+Predecessor companies (1840s-1980s)

-The predecessor of Groupama was founded in the 19th century by a group of farmers to address their own specific insurance needs.
+The Agricultural Mutual Insurance Companies (Assurances Mutuelles Agricoles) was founded in the 19th century by a group of farmers to address their own specific insurance needs.
 It was set up as a mutual organisation and focused on agricultural as well as individuals, professionals, local authorities and businesses.

 Groupama was established on December 22, 1840, when farmers in Mions (Rhône) founded the first local agricultural mutual fire insurer.
 The legal framework for Agricultural Mutual Insurance Funds was defined by a law passed on July 4, 1900.
 A central fund for agricultural reinsurance was created for "Fire" in 1906 and for "Livestock" in 1908.

 In 1963, Samda was established to provide risk protection for non-agricultural damage.
 In 1972, SORAVIE (Society of Agricultural Organizations Life Insurance) was created in partnership with Crédit Agricole, followed by the introduction of SOS-AMA, a generalized assistance service, in 1975.

+Formation and expansion (1986-2017)
-In 1986, AMA, Samda, SORAVIE, and SOREMA merged under the name Groupama.

-In 1992 B.CERP bank, which took the name of Groupama Financial Bank was ctreated.
-In 1998 Groupama acquired Gan, the 4th largest French insurer at that time making Groupama the second largest French general insurer.
-At the end of 1999 acquired Gan business was hit by large claims from exceptional storms and floods.
+Groupama was formed in 1986, when AMA, Samda, SORAVIE, and SOREMA merged under the name.
+In 1992 B.CERP bank, which took the name of Groupama Financial Bank was created.
+In 1998 Groupama acquired Gan, the 4th largest French insurer at that time, making Groupama the second largest French general insurer.
+At the end of 1999, Groupama's acquired Gan business was hit by large claims from exceptional storms and floods.
+After losses related to storms in late 1999, Groupama sold its two reinsurance entities, although it kept its Lloyd's syndicate Broadgate.
+In May 2001, it sold Sorema S.A. and Sorema North American Reinsurance Co. to SCOR, the largest reinsurer in France.
+Groupama became SCOR's largest shareholder with 17.4% of stock, and received € 344 million (US$295.2 million) for the sale.
 By 2001 Groupama expanded its banking services and continued to expand its insurance business in France and other countries through acquisitions.

-In 2009 it acquired Banque Finama which merged with Groupama bank.
+Groupama was listed in the 2007 ICA Global 300 list of mutuals and cooperatives, ranked 6th by 2005 turnover, making it the 2nd largest mutual insurer in the world at the time.
+In 2009 it acquired Banque Finama, merging it with its Groupama Banque division founded in 2003.
+The new entity was dubbed Groupama Banque.

-In 2011, the company experienced financial difficulties and sold several subsidiaries in 2011 and early 2012.
-On October 5, 2012, it announced that it would not pay interest on a portion of its debt by the October 22 deadline, describing the decision as part of an ongoing financial recovery plan initiated earlier that year.
+The company experienced financial difficulties in 2011, and sold several subsidiaries in 2011 and early 2012.
+In early October 2012, it announced that it would not pay interest on a portion of its debt by the October 22 deadline, describing the decision as part of an ongoing financial recovery plan initiated earlier that year.
+In 2012, Jean-Yves Dagès became Groupama president.